 A circus had arrived in a small town, and one morning one of the elephants managed to escape.
 The fugitive pachyderm made its way to the backyard garden of an elderly (and very near-sighted) woman, where it began hungrily uprooting her cabbages with its trunk and eating them.
 Alarmed by the apparition in her garden, the woman called the police, saying, “Sheriff, there’s a big cow in my garden pulling up my cabbages with its tail!”
 “What’s the cow doing with them?” he asked, to which the woman replied, “You wouldn’t believe me if I told you!”

 NUGGETS FROM DAD began in the fall of 2010 when our oldest daughter left for college.
-(Make it a Great Monday; Stay Whole Tuesday; Woman Power Wednesday; Make Anything Thursday; and Fit as a Fiddle Friday.)
-Fourteen years later, we have a UGA grad, a SCAD grad, a Fightin' Texas Aggie grad, and 1500 nuggets!
-[NOTE: IF YOU LANDED HERE FROM GPAGESINGLETARY.COM, IT IS BECAUSE I NEED TO FIX LINKS IN THE BLOG POSTS I PORTED TO THE NEW SITE.
-SEE LINK BELOW TO RETURN.]
+(Make it a Great Monday; Stay Whole Tuesday; Woman Power Wednesday; Make Anything Thursday; and Fit as a Fiddle Friday.) | IF YOU LANDED HERE FROM GPAGESINGLETARY.COM, LINKS NEED TO BE FIXED IN THE BLOG POSTS PORTED TO THE NEW SITE.
+TYPE WWW.GPAGESINGLETARY.COM IN YOUR BROWSER TO RETURN, OR SEE THE LINK BELOW.

 Search Nuggets